Wrongful Death Attorneys in Savannah Helping You Start Down the Road to Recovery

 While nothing can bring back your loved one, filing a wrongful death claim can help you obtain some measure of justice.
 It can also provide much-needed financial compensation to help you through this difficult time.

-If you are considering filing a wrongful death claim, it’s important to understand the elements that must be present for the claim to be successful.
+If you are considering filing a wrongful death claim in Georgia, it’s important to understand the elements that must be present for the claim to be successful.
 Here’s what you need to know.

 -Duty: The first element that must be present in a wrongful death claim is the existence of a duty.
 That is, the person or entity against whom you are filing the claim must have owed a duty of care to your loved one.
 For example, all drivers owe other motorists on the road a duty to drive safely.